pzync/betterIndia/index.md

 ## Creators from all walks..

 Magic happpens when people and ideas from different fields interact.
-So our Slack channels include:
+So our Slack channels include